 - what information do students and people learning languages need from us?

-3. An example of a good SEO and content marketing strategy for language school
+[Case Study] a good SEO and content marketing strategy for language school

 BiCortex Languages has implemented SEO even before the pandemic.
 In doing so, they realized that they need a better website to rank higher.
-Investing in a new website, built by Aleph Website, has lead to the creation of a highly optimized website that permitted organic growth.
+Investing in a new website, built by Aleph Website, has led to the creation of a highly optimized website that permitted organic growth.

 3.1.
-Dynamic content for multilingual audience
+Dynamic content for a multilingual audience

 As an international online language school, BiCortex gets traffic from all around the world.
 It is not enough to use English for the website.